Employer and employee salary expectations are misaligned.

 We all have heard about the pressure on salaries over the past two years.
 Recent reports have suggested that 72% of employees are currently feeling underpaid in New Zealand with 42% saying they will actively negotiate their salary in 2023.
 Over 52% believe they will benefit from changing jobs.
 (Hays)

-Many New Zealand organisations are attempting standard annual increases in salaries.
+Many New Zealand organisations are attempting standard annual salary increases.

 We have read recently that many organisations are attempting to only budget a 3% increase in salaries in 2023 and 2024, despite the high level of inflation and increasing cost of living and despite the continuing and increasing demand for skills.
 (Mercer’s NZ Total Remuneration Survey Executive Summary)